3dem/emhub/docs/developer_guide/workers.rst

 to the image acquisition directory.
 That worker could get notified (via a task) when a new session has started and the associated data folder.
 From there, the worker can handle data transfer and trigger on-the-fly processing if required.
-It can also update back the information related to that session, reflecting the progress of the associated tasks (e.g., number of files transferred, total size, data processing, etc).
+It can also update the information related to that session, reflecting the progress of the associated tasks (e.g., number of files transferred, total size, data processing, etc).